 There are still some people who believe that these silly little brain breaks are simply a waste of time.
-You can lay out a list of the best brain break ideas, and they still will turn their nose.
-Theory is one thing, but science is something different.
+You can layout a list of the best brain break ideas, and they still will turn their nose.
+The theory is one thing, but science is something different.
 Below is an MRI image of a brain that has been sitting versus one that was actively moving before taking a test.
 The differences are staggering (click the picture to read the accompanying article):

 Best Brain Break Ideas

 Brain Break Bingo: This particular activity is something that we designed at Student-Centered World to really help have students in the elementary and middle school levels buy into the concept of brain break activities.
 As they need a brain break, someone will pull a bingo piece from a jar and attach it to the bingo board where it corresponds.

 Each piece is associated with different brain break activities that they will then complete.